 Maryland School Bus Accident Attorneys

 We should also note that school bus accidents can cause particularly severe injuries, as school buses tend to lack many modern safety features such as seatbelts and airbags.
 As a result, your child’s injuries may be obvious.
 However, recovery may take a long time and require extensive treatment and physical therapy.
-Your child’s health should be your first priority, and she should not have to suffer long-term consequences as a result of someone else’s negligence.
+Your child’s health should be your first priority, and he or she should not have to suffer long-term consequences as a result of someone else’s negligence.

 Once you’ve sought medical treatment, you should collect as much information as you can.
 You should try to get a copy of any reports from the police, insurance providers, or anyone else who is reporting on the accident.
 That said, be careful with what you say to others about the accident and your child’s injuries.
 Limit your conversations only to the basics facts of the accident, and resist any attempt to get you to arise at a conclusion as to the extent of your child’s injuries or what may have caused them.